InternetNZ/Transparency-Templates/README.md

 As a template, the content is designed to work as a stand-alone.
 You can simply delete the italics, add in your company name in a few places and then publish.
 However, as a template you can obviously change content, add content or whatever as you see fit.

 ## Licencing ##
-The licene for these transparency tools is a CC0 1.0 Universal licence.
+The licence for these transparency tools is a CC0 1.0 Universal licence.
 Please see the **Licence** file in this repository for further information.